PiyushJT/Clip-Sync/README.md

 - `backend/`: Spring Boot server handling clipboard operations on the desktop.
 - `android/`: Android application with Compose UI and Glance Widget.

+## Project Status & Customization

+ClipSync is an open-source initiative designed for flexibility and cross-platform utility.
+We welcome innovation and encourage developers to **fork** this codebase to suit specific workflow requirements or to integrate additional features.

+If you develop improvements or identify opportunities for enhancement, pull requests and community contributions are highly encouraged as we strive to refine the seamless clipboard synchronization experience.

+## Licence

+No licence, use however you want😀.